Agent activity, source quality, customer intent, and human review states were difficult to evaluate together.

 Flow in motion

-Keep dense operational signals inspectable.
+Keep operational signals close to the evidence.

 Process